<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=539044434732776&amp;ev=PageView&amp;noscript=1">

 Skip to the main content.

-According to the Centers for Disease Control and Prevention (CDC), there are approximately 41 million people in the United States who wear contact lenses, and most of them will experience eye complications from long-term use at one time or another.
-In this article, we’ll shed some light on just what contact lens overwear syndrome is, recognize symptoms, and options for treatment and prevention.
+The Centers for Disease Control and Prevention (CDC) reports that around 41 million people in the United States use contact lenses, and many of them will face eye issues from prolonged use at some point.
+This article aims to explain what contact lens overwear syndrome is, identify its symptoms, and explore treatment and prevention options.

 What is Contact Lens Overwear syndrome?